 There was plenty of food and free-flowing liquid refreshments.

-I didn’t hafta worry about driving as my buddy Freddie Fucaloro picked me up in the morning & they arranged for a limo for me to return home.
+I didn’t hafta worry about driving as my good buddy Freddie Fucaloro picked me up in the morning & my people arranged for a limo for me to return home.

-Actually, the limo was going to bring my wife, Laurie, to the party, then drive us both back home when it ended.
+Actually, the limo was going to bring my wife, Laurie, to the party, then drive us both back home when the festivities ended.

-Well, things were going great when everyone started gathering to form this gigantic circle of people around the dance floor.
+Well, things were going great when everyone started gathering to form this gigantic human circle around the dance floor.

-In the middle of the floor, there was a chair & behind it, a microphone on its stand.
+In the middle, there was a chair & behind it, a microphone on its stand.

 And then, the entertainment phase began.

-This beautiful women came out & started dancing around in a very, er, provocative manner.
+This beautiful woman came out & started dancing around in a very, er, provocative, seductive manner.

-She was singing to me as she’d rub her body all up & down me.
+She was singing to me as she’d rubbed herself all up & down me.

 Everyone was dying!

-This went on for a couple of songs as she started to get a little more “familiar” with me!
+This went on for a couple of songs as she started to get a little more, er, “familiar” with me!

 Only in the most chivalrous manner, of course.

-Meanwhile, the people were howling & screaming…clearly going out of their minds.
+Meanwhile, the people were just going crazy…clearly out of their minds!

-I had become friends with this bottle of 100 proof Southern Comfort so I was feeling very little, if any, pain.
+BTW, I had become very close friends with this one particular bottle of 100 proof Southern Comfort so I was feeling very little, if any, pain.

 When the last song finished, she stepped behind me & started speaking into the microphone.